HarrisonKramer/optiland/docs/developers_guide/surface_overview.rst

 - Tracks the ordered list of surfaces in the optical system.
 - Propagates rays through the system, invoking surface-specific logic at each step.
-- Records ray interactions for use in subsequent analyses.
 - Exposes methods for adding, removing, and modifying surfaces in the system.

 .. tip::